ruby-concurrency/concurrent-ruby/README.md

 ## Features & Documentation

-The primary site for documentation is the automatically generated [API documentation](http://ruby-concurrency.github.io/concurrent-ruby/frames.html)
+**The primary site for documentation is the automatically generated [API documentation](http://ruby-concurrency.github.io/concurrent-ruby/frames.html) which is up to date with latest relase.** This readme matches the master so may contain new stuff not yet released.

 We also have a [mailing list](http://groups.google.com/group/concurrent-ruby) and [IRC (gitter)](https://gitter.im/ruby-concurrency/concurrent-ruby).